mariuscaptari/chatapp/README.md

 ## High level view

 Our Chat App allows users to enter a chat room with a choosen nickname and chat with others that are in the same room.
 Its simple design allows for quick in and out conversations over the internet with strangers.
 When entering a new room, the previous chat history is loaded, so users know what the current topic of conversation is.
-In addition to this, user can also perform a search across all messages for any given text.
+Furthermore, we allow the feature of searching across all messages for any given text and the option for a user to switch to any of the already existing rooms.

-We adopt the use of WebSockets as an alternative to HTTP communication to serve our real-time demands.
+We make use of WebSockets as an alternative to HTTP communication to serve our real-time demands.
 Web socket connections offer a long lived, bidirectional communication channel between client and server.
-Once established, the channel is kept open, offering a very fast connection with low latency and overhead, ideal for such chat applications.
+Once established, the channel is kept open, offering a very fast connection with low latency and overhead, ideal for our chat application.

 The general data flow of our app is as follows: